Updated December 2024

 How to Protect Trade Secret Ingredients

-In fact, to protect the actual concentration or actual concentration ranges, a claim was required to be filed for CBI (Confidential Business Information) protection under the Hazardous Materials Information Review Act (HMIRA).
+In fact, to protect the actual concentration or actual concentration ranges, a claim was required to be filed for CBI protection under the Hazardous Materials Information Review Act (HMIRA).
 The CBI protection needed to be used for any of the following with respect to Section 3:

-Once a CBI claim is validated, a HMIRA registry number (RN) is provided which needs to be displayed along with the granted or filed date.
+Once a CBI claim is validated, an HMIRA registry number (RN) is provided which needs to be displayed along with the granted or filed date.

-As shown in the Canada Gazette Part I of October 21st, 2017, the Government of Canada published various addressed issues, which included several regarding the display of CBI unless filed with HMIRA.
-The proposed amendment to the HPR would indicate the allowance of prescribed concentration ranges to protect the actual concentration and actual concentration ranges without requiring filing with HMIRA.
+Amendments made in 2017 remedied the CBI situation under the HPR.
+The amendment to the HPR indicates the allowance of prescribed concentration ranges to protect the actual concentration and actual concentration ranges without requiring filing with HMIRA.

 The following 13 prescribed concentration ranges have been defined and can be used for the purposes of protecting “trade secret” ingredients: